mikegioia/pki/README.md

 Creating a new server certificate is simple, and you can just follow the on-screen instructions.
 Just make sure to read the few instructions included.
-Just remember two things:
+**Please remember these three things**:

 1. The fully qualified domain name (FQDN) is usually of the form www.domain.com.
 2. When adding FQDNs at the beginning, add both the www and non-www domains.
 For example, both www.example.org and example.org.
 The script will prompt you to add as many as you'd like.
 You can probably even do a wildcard but I haven't tested that yet.
-3. When adding the `Organiztion Name` during the CSR questions, make sure it's the same company name you have in your `config` file.
-Otherwise, the process will halt and you will have to start over.
+3. When adding the `Organization Name` during the CSR questions, make sure it's the same "Company Name" you have in your `config` file.
+Otherwise, the process will halt and you will have to start over!
+This is an OpenSSL quirk.

 ### 4.1 Run Utility